 Pictured to the right is the original refinery substation, commissioned in 1954.

 The PUD went into the water business in the 1960s when an aluminum company was considering building a facility at Cherry Point.
 Eventually, more industrial facilities were built in the following decade and the PUD supplied even more water service.

-PUD #1 of Whatcom County is proud of its tradition of supporting requests for action from the citizens of Whatcom County.
-The PUD has primarily been a supporter of industrial services because that is where the requests have come from.
+We are proud of our tradition of supporting requests for action from the citizens of Whatcom County.
+The PUD has primarily been a supporter of industrial services because this where the requests for service come from.

 The PUD is actively involved in watershed planning and maintaining services to our current service area in the industrial zones at Cherry Point and Grandview industrial park near Interstate-5.

 The PUD encourages all our customers to maintain environmental awareness and to practice conservation and re-use.
 We maintain an active role in fish and wildlife habitat recovery efforts with the Nooksack Salmon Enhancement Association.
 Click here to read more about this partnership.